We’ve Planned Over $625,000,000 For Canadians!

 We helped them create a plan where they would sell the Toronto condo and move to their Vancouver condo.
 Mark and Penny had an option to defer capital gains accrued while they were not living in their Vancouver condo, but instead, we helped them offset them with a lump sum deposit into their RRSP accounts.
 Mark had substantial room in his RRSP and this was a way to reduce and redistribute the capital gain taxes from his condo sale.
 This way, Mark and Penny won’t compromise their nest egg, while keeping their tax bracket low in retirement.

-A portion of the their Toronto proceeds was used to fund their TFSA accounts, so that they have flexibility to make large one-time purchases in retirement.
+A portion of their Toronto proceeds was used to fund their TFSA accounts so that they have the flexibility to make large one-time purchases in retirement.
 Mark and Penny also own a home in the Caribbean islands.
 They are looking forward to spending Canadian winters there and spending more time with their Vancouver family during the summers.

 Albert and Ava

 Vancouver, BC – Age 49/48

 Helped them save over $2500 annually in taxes

 Albert and Ava live in Vancouver and own several properties around the province.
 Albert works for a publicly traded company and recently had a large restricted stock unit (RSU) payout from his work.
 Albert and Ava came to WealthBar to help them sort out the best way to invest the proceeds of the RSU’s to fund their future retirement.
 They also wanted a plan to handle the potential disposition of their properties over the next 10 years, as they get ready for retirement.